“How I transformed fear into my friend,

 Know your wholeness.”

 With these words, my soul began to heal.
-Because of these words, I then questioned how I strove and strove to disconnect with my greatest enemy: Fear!
+Because of these words, I then questioned how I strove to disconnect with my greatest enemy: Fear!
 Fear!
 Why must I be afraid?
 I pondered, and I pondered, and I healed.

 That night, I wrote the following in my journal from within my Authentic Self: